Taubman College of Architecture and Urban Planning: History

+In 1999, the college was renamed the A. Alfred College of Architecture and Urban Planning after A. Alfred Taubman donated $30 million to the college.
+This was one of the largest gifts in the history of the University of Michigan and the largest ever to a school of architecture at the time.

 Rankings

 Architecture

 Taubman College's graduate and undergraduate programs in architecture are consistently among the most highly ranked.
 In its 2009 edition of "America's Best Architecture & Design Schools", the Design Futures Council journal DesignIntelligence ranked the Master of Architecture program 9th in the nation.
 For 2011, the program rose to 1st, overtaking the Harvard Graduate School of Design, which had held the spot since DI began ranking M.Arch programs individually in 2004.
 In this survey, Taubman College's M.Arch program was also rated the 5th most admired by school deans, and fared well in the following skills areas: